 Training Courses and workshops with the aim to share best practices in the field are organised by the EDQM.

 - Quality Management Manual

-Since the beginning of the B-QM Programme (April 2012), 14 B-MJVs and 5 B-TVs have been carried out.
-It is an encouraging development that an increasing number of European blood establishments are willing to participate in the schemes.
+Since the beginning of the B-QM Programme (April 2012) 28 on-site schemes have been carried out to train Blood Establishment personnel and support the development of Quality Management Systems.
+It is an encouraging sign that an increasing number of European Blood Establishments are willing to participate in the schemes.

 Moreover, several European training courses and conferences have been organised since 2015, in particular: